 The Employer agrees to acquaint new employees with the fact that a collective agreement is in effect and with the conditions of employment set out in the articles dealing with union security and dues check-off.
 The Employer agrees to provide the name, phone number, email address, and location of the new employee's steward in the orientation package.
-Whenever the steward is employed in the same work area as the new employee, the employee's immediate supervisor will introduce them to the steward, who will provide the employee with a copy of the collective agreement.
+The Employer will provide a list of new employees to the shop steward and the Union on a monthly basis.
+The steward will provide the employee with a copy of the collective agreement.
 The Employer agrees that a union steward will be given an opportunity to interview each new employee within regular working hours, without loss of pay, for 15 minutes some time during the first 30 days of employment at a time that does not interfere with the care of residents.